-My name is Tanner Staheli, I am a 23-year-old goofball from Utah, USA, with a small attention span and a FAT imagination.
+My name is Tanner Staheli, I am a 24-year-old certified 'artist' type creature from Utah, USA, with a small attention span and a FAT imagination.
 My love for drawing concepts and illustrations began with me finding ways to pass the time during high school classes, this went on long enough for me to realize my true potential in creating art and fictional settings using numerous inspirations that surrounded me at the time.
-I am now currently a student at Utah Valley University majoring in illustration, and as well as a part-time janitor.
+I am now currently a student at Utah Valley University majoring in illustration, as well as a part-time janitor.

 I grew up surrounded by a very ambitious and loving family of 2 sisters, 1 brother, and my mom and dad; who both have supported me since the beginning, and I would not have even come to close to completing this universe if it weren't for them.
 I also have a pet ball python named Oliver :)